Sonali123-gift/OIBSIP/README.md

 ## Dataset

-The dataset used in this project is the Superstore Sales dataset.
+The dataset used in this project is the Superstore Sales dataset from Kaggle credit goes to original owner.
 It contains retail order information, including order dates, customer segments, product categories, sub-categories, product names, sales, quantity, discounts, and profit.

 ---